-49. Control and risk management policy should specify at least:

-The different types of risk (operational, technological, financial, legal, reputational...) the company is exposed to, with the inclusion under financial or economic risks of contingent liabilities and other off-balance-sheet risks;

-The determination of the risk level the company sees as acceptable;

-Measures in place to mitigate the impact of risk events should they occur;

-The internal reporting and control systems to be used to control and manage the above risks, including contingent liabilities and off-balance-sheet risks.
+- 49. Control and risk management policy should specify at least: - a) The different types of risk (operational, technological, financial, legal, reputational...) the company is exposed to, with the inclusion of contingent liabilities and other off-balance-sheet risks under financial or economic risks; - b) The determination of the risk level the company sees as acceptable; - c) Measures in place to mitigate the impact of risk events should they occur; - d)The internal reporting and control systems put in place to control and manage the abovementioned risks, including contingent liabilities and off-balance-sheet risks.